The Times We Are In (Newsletter #2) – Preserving Authentic Content Creation

 Thanks for taking the time to read my comprehensive reasoning behind my Human Content Policy Statement.

-Now, onto the second part of this newsletter – it’s more fun, I promise.
+Now, onto the second part of this newsletter:

 Life Paths – Part 2: Piecing Together Past and Present Lives